tesla/book-tycho/en/01-introduction/01-chapter1.md

 # Self-contained repositories

-In some cases like RCP applications, you want to make sure that the repository you are making available is completely self-contained.
+In some cases, like RCP applications, you want to make sure that the repository you are making available is completely self-contained.
 That means that for any plugin or feature available in the repository all the other plugins and features necessary to install it are also contained in